ls-amaury-couveignes/CalculatorLibrary/README.md

 # CalculatorLibrary
-Hands on tutorial for CircleCI
+Hands on tutorial for CircleCI.
+Code is minimal since the purpose is to practice with CI, not write a complex application.